 - Write Longer Content – Most of the Time

-Improving your user experience across the entire site means a lot of things, but once you break it down it becomes easier to understand.
+Improving your user experience across the entire site means many things, but once you break it down, it becomes easier to understand.
 First and foremost, it is important to make the posts on your site easy to read.
 If the users have to read over sentences multiple times to understand their meaning, the user experience will diminish.
 This means keeping sentences relatively short, as well as the paragraphs.

-Outside of the written content, you should also focus on the usability of your site.
+Outside of the written content, it would help if you also focused on your site’s usability.
 If your website is hard to navigate and use, you will experience a high bounce rate from visitors leaving your site quickly with minimal interaction.

 Building for Mobile

 Designing your website for mobile users first will make your process of optimizing go much smoother.
 This is primarily because a vast majority of the visitations to your site will be done on a mobile device.
 Furthermore, Google’s algorithm crawls the mobile version of your site before the desktop version, which sometimes never gets crawled at all.
 As a result, you should build your site for the mobile user experience before the desktop.

 While individual keywords will boost your site’s SEO ranking, it is more important to generalize your content into “topic clusters.”